wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 and have Acme Resolvers fail.
 This is (I believe) a sufficiently small amount of data that hosting it on multiple CDNs should be trivial.... but, I also believe that this topic should be discussed with the WG. */

-Resolvers MUST validate the contents of the zone before using it, including validating the ZONEMD record, using the mechanism in {{RFC8976}}.

 /* Ed (WK): We might want to add some more discussions around failure handling, but, 1:  {{RFC8806}} already covers much of this and 2: "don't teach your